Project-Reload/Reload-Backend/README.md

     * [x] Rewards in vbucks for those who support a creator.
 * Matchmaker:
     * [x] An improved matchmaker.
+* Website:
+    * [x] A simple website where you can create an account to join the game.
 ### XMPP Features
 - Parties (builds 3.5 to 14.50).
 - Chat (whispering, global chat, party chat).